-- 1. All water systems in the building are designed in compliance with the measures outlined in the Health and Safety Executive's "Legionnaires' disease - The control of legionella bacteria in water systems".
-Approved Code of Practice and guidance, 200040. - 2.
+- 1. All water systems in the building are designed in compliance with the measures outlined in the following standards: - a.
+HTM 04-01 The control of Legionella, hygiene, "safe" hot water, cold water and drinking water systems54 - b.
+Health and Safety Executive's Legionnaires' disease The control of legionella bacteria in water systems.
+Approved Code of Practice and guidance, 200055. - 2.
 Where no humidification is specified or only steam humidification is provided.

 Compliance Notes New Build There are no additional or different criteria to those outlined above specific to new-build projects.
 Refurbishment There are no additional or different criteria to those outlined above specific to refurbishment projects.
 Extensions to existing buildings If the extended and existing building share the same water systems, then these systems must be assessed against the criteria regardless of whether the existing building forms a part of the assessment or not.
 If the extension is served by independent systems, only these need be assessed against the Assessment Criteria.
 If it is the intention that building users of the extended building will use water systems in the existing building, then it must be confirmed that the existing systems comply with the criteria.
-Shell Only Compliance with this BREEAM issue can be demonstrated via one of the following means in shell only buildings/areas: Option 1 - Use of a tenancy lease agreement between the developer and tenant/s (full value of available credits) Option 2 - A Green Building Guide for tenant fit outs (half the value of the available credits) Option 3 - Developer/T enant collaboration (full value of available credits) Where compliance with the assessment criteria cannot be demonstrated the available credits must be withheld (option 4).
-Refer to the Scope section 2.2 Types of project that can be assessed using BREEAM (Shell and Core / Speculative Assessments) for further description of the above options.
-Fit Out Only Any and all existing and new water systems in the fitted-out building/unit must comply with the BREEAM criteria.
-In some instances responsibility for water systems may lie with a landlord and not the tenant; in such cases confirmation will be required from the landlord, or their representative, confirming that the water system comply with ACoP.

-CIBSE TM13 Design teams may refer to CIBSE TM13 Minimising the risk of Legionnaires disease , 2002 41 in demonstrating that the design meets the criteria of ACoP.
+CIBSE TM13 Design teams may refer to CIBSE TM13 Minimising the risk of Legionnaires disease , 2002 56 in demonstrating that the design meets the criteria of ACoP.
 Assessor's responsibility The BREEAM assessor is not required to confirm that the design is compliant with the relevant standard; this is the responsibility of the design team.
 The assessor is simply required to record, for the purposes of validation, whether or not the design team confirms compliance.